Ville Salmikivi: HIFK

 For the season 2015, he made a contract with HIFK.

 Beroe

 On 3 February 2017 Salmikivi joined Beroe Stara Zagora of the Bulgarian First League.
 He made his debut in the league on February 17, scoring one goal for the 4-0 thrashing over Dunav Ruse at home.
 He left Beroe on 9 June 2017.

 Olimpia Grudziądz

 On 13 July 2017, Salmikivi signed with I liga side Olimpia Grudziądz.
+In 2018, he was loaned out to GKS Jastrzębie.

+Return to Finland

+Later he returned to Finland and played for FC Lahti and PK-35.